mila-iqia/ansible-role-infiniband/README.md

 ### Kernel upgrade

-Build mlnx-ofed-kernel modules with DKMS during kernel header post-installation, before any other modules.
-By default, this build process is triggered only during a kernel upgrade.
-Therefore, the variable governing this operation is typically false by default
+Build mlnx-ofed-kernel modules with DKMS during kernel header post-installation, before any other modules.By default, this build process is triggered only during a kernel upgrade.Therefore, the variable governing this operation is typically false by default
     infiniband_dkms_postinst: False

 ### IPoIB